-Group yoga classes: 1:1 yoga lessons & yoga therapy in St Albans, Radlett & North West London“Focus is not only on keeping the physical body healthy but on what is within; increasing our self-awareness and listening to our heart leads to healing on many levels.”
+Group yoga classes: one-to-one yoga lessons & therapies in St Albans, Radlett & North West London“Focus is not only on keeping the physical body healthy but on what is within; increasing our self-awareness and listening to our heart leads to healing on many levels.”

-An intelligent, systematic approach which supports and enhances my emotional, mental and physical well-being.
+Is an intelligent, systematic approach which supports and enhances our emotional, mental and physical well-being.

 I first encountered yoga in my late teens; but it was not until many years later when a knee injury forced me to give up karate, that I "fell into" a hatha yoga class and got hooked.
 At the time I was a book-keeper; after having been a PA, worked in import and exports and various other office jobs in and around London and abroad.